Bonus: Invoice process optimizer blueprint

 In the above section, we talked about the AP automation process and capturing the invoice from the vendor.

-In this section, we will talk about how to automate the process of approvals after the invoice is received.
+This section will discuss automating the approval process after the invoice is received.

-Once the invoice is received, you need controls to ensure that an invoice is approved for payment.
+Once the invoice is received, you need controls to ensure an invoice is approved for payment.

-If there is an issue, you need to hold the invoice for further invoicing unless that issue gets resolved.
+If there is an issue, you must hold the invoice for further invoicing unless that issue gets resolved.

 Most AP teams rely on manual AP processes for matching the invoice with the purchase order and receipts.
 That process is called the 3-way matching process.